Digital History

 What Is Digital History?

 What is digital technology and how can historians use it?
 The term digital is derived from the Latin digitus, meaning finger or toe.
 Most people have ten fingers available to count all the way from zero to ten.
-Most computers literally only have one finger, so they can count from zero to one.
-Computers can process lots of zeros and ones very quickly.
-Bigger numbers, letters, images, videos and much more can be represented and processed as groups of ones and zeros.
+Most computer hardware literally only have hands with only one finger, so they can only count from zero to one.
+Nevertheless, computers can process lots of zeros and ones very quickly.
+Larger numbers, letters, images, videos and much more can be represented and processed as groups of ones and zeros.
 Digital history can be said to encompass all historical endeavors and works that involve such technology.
 That is a really broad definition.
 In practice, historians typically focus on a set of tools and technologies.

 Examples of Digital Tools